Find Grad Schools

 The states with the most job growth for Search Marketing Strategist are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Search Marketing Strategist
+Salary for a Search Marketing Strategist

-The typical yearly salary for Search Marketing Strategists is somewhere between $47,350 and $144,820.
+The salary for Search Marketing Strategists ranges between about $47,350 and $144,820 a year.

 undefined